androidsk17i/asianfbb/README.md

 - Manual copy button
 - Visual feedback for copy actions
 - Informative display of auto-added elements
+- Animated typing footer with helpful tips
+- Copyright information and branding

 ## How It Works